5jt/dyalog-cookbook/manuscript/13_help.md

 {:: encoding="utf-8" /}

+> This chapter cannot be finished before the problems (several!)
+I found in the `]snap` command are fixed.
+>
+> (Neither can the software)

 # Providing help

-There is little doubt that providing help is a must for pretty much any application.
-Under Windows, CHM files are the standard way to provide help.
+Users expect applications to provide help in one way or another.
+One option is to provide the help as a hyper text system.
+Under Windows, CHM files are the standard way to provide such help.
 There are powerful applications available that can assist you in providing help; HelpAndManual [^ham] is just an example.

 However, we take a different approach here: rather than using any third-party software we use `Markdown2Help` from the APLTree library.
 That allows us to create a help system that...